vishalchandra/copilot-vscode/template/chat/chat-en.rdt.md

 # AI Chat in English

-This template lets you chat with Rubberduck in English.
+This template lets you chat with FIFOCoPilot in English.

 ## Template